clwyatt/accessibility-templates/tutorial/clw-tutorial.md

 The goals for this quick tutorial are to:

-* Case 1: show how to leverage existing LaTeX source documents and experience
+* Case 1: show how to leverage existing LaTeX source documents and experience using Pandoc
 * Case 2: introduce Markdown for simple accessible authoring targeting html, docx/pptx, and epub
 * Case 3: introduce ConTeXt for producing accessible PDFs
 * Case 4: introduce Quarto for more complex accessible authoring